-In this Part, references to an individual or firm being "independent" mean that the individual or
+In this Part, references to an individual or firm being "independent" mean that the individual or firm has complied with the provisions of this Part.

-When performing assurance engagements, the Code requires firms to comply with the fundamental principles and be independent.
+900.5 When performing assurance engagements, the Code requires firms to comply with the fundamental principles and be independent.
 This Part sets out specific requirements and application material on how to apply the conceptual framework to maintain independence when performing such engagements.
 The conceptual framework set out in Section 120 applies to independence as it does to the fundamental principles set out in Section 110.

-900.6 This Part describes:

-- (a) Facts and circumstances, including professional activities, interests and relationships, that create or might create threats to independence; - (b) Potential actions, including safeguards, that might be appropriate to address any such threats; and - (c) Some situations where the threats cannot be eliminated or there can be no safeguards to reduce the threats to an acceptable level.
+- 900.6 This Part describes: - (a) Facts and circumstances, including professional activities, interests and relationships, that create or might create threats to independence; - (b) Potential actions, including safeguards, that might be appropriate to address any such threats; and - (c) Some situations where the threats cannot be eliminated or there can be no safeguards to reduce the threats to an acceptable level.